mcuevas-olin/KDTree-Final-Project/README.md

 **nearestNeighbor(target: Point): TreeNode<Point>?**

 This function returns the node of the nearest neighbor to a given target point of the same dimensionality within the k-d tree.
+The algorithm is the basis off of which all of the other searches are based off of.

 #### Algorithm Steps: